boamaod/web-greeter/themes/antergos/README.md

-# lightdm-webkit-theme-antergos
+# lightdm-webkit-theme-home-taping

 ### Overview

-This is the default theme included with [lightdm-webkit2-greeter](http://github.com/Antergos/lightdm-webkit2-greeter).
-If you are using the Webkit2 greeter, you already have this theme.
+This is an extra theme for [lightdm-webkit2-greeter](http://github.com/Antergos/lightdm-webkit2-greeter), which is basically just simplified Antergos theme without background switcher.
+If you want to use this theme in Webkit2 greeter, clone the repository and merge to use the modified [theme properties](https://github.com/boamaod/web-greeter/blob/stable/data/lightdm-webkit2-greeter.conf).

 ### Screenshots
 <center>